 What Retirees Wish They Would Have Known.
 Your employees have hopes and dreams about what their retirements will look like.
 Right now they are following a retirement planning path they hope will lead to a better way of life when they are no longer working.
 Unfortunately, there are many stumbling blocks and wrong turns they can experience on their journey.
 Recent studies have uncovered some important retiree regrets that you can share with your employees in your 401k education sessions to help make their paths to retirement more successful.

-A Look at 401k Plan Fees (PDF).
-Consider downloading this 28-page booklet from the United States Department of Labor if you are looking for information on 401k fees to share with your employees or your leadership group.
+Consider downloading this 28-page booklet from the Department of Labor (DoL) if you are looking for information on 401k plan fees to share with your employees or your leadership group.